Market Scan Template for Founders and Product Teams

 A market scan template works best when it turns rough input into decision-ready context

 People often search for a market scan template as if the problem is how to write one.
-Usually the harder problem is how to compress one.

 The useful inputs are already there across notes, links, screenshots, pages, and rough judgments.
 What the team needs is a version that can travel: something someone can forward, discuss, and use in a meeting without needing the whole research trail recreated out loud.